SreekanthSubramanian/Music-Player-app/README.md

 ![music-1](https://user-images.githubusercontent.com/94700514/185797973-5e818f02-b5e6-49ec-b75f-70fcff7d4498.PNG)

 ABSTRACT:-
-       Users will be able to listen to the songs that are stored on their smartphone using the music player software that was developed.
-The music player on the smartphone can be used to play songs that have been downloaded.
-A music player doesn't need to be connected to the internet.
-This app is simple to use for music and operates on the Android operating system.
+       Users can listen to the songs that are stored on their smartphone by using our music player application.
+The music player can be used to play songs that have been downloaded on the smartphone.
+Our app doesn't need to be connected to the internet.
+It is simple to use for music and operates on the Android operating system.
 It is easy to use because of its straightforward user interface.
-You can use music to change the state of your phone and it can be played for free.
+Try it & share your experience with me.

 Features of the music player app include:-